centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-broker-stream-connector.md

 3. The next step is a call to the *write* method, which writes a string into the socket.
 The method call is finished when the entire message is sent.
 4. The *read* method gets a string as its result.
-5. When finished using the socket, the user can close the socket with the *close()* method.
+5. When the user has finished using the socket, they can close it with the *close()* method.

 This socket object also provides a *get_state()* method that returns a string: